-Cache Creek Casino Resort near Sacramento will reopen June 8, according to its website.
-Three other tribal casinos have picked the same date — Jackson Rancheria, Thunder Valley Casino Resort in Lincoln and Red Hawk Casino in Placerville.
+Cache Creek Casino Resort near Sacramento reopened June 8, according to its website.
+Three other tribal casinos reopened on the same day — Jackson Rancheria, Thunder Valley Casino Resort in Lincoln and Red Hawk Casino in Placerville.
 They will have new health and social-distancing measures in place.
-There will be hand sanitizers in the gaming areas, and players must have temperature checks and wear facemasks, according to published reports.
+There will be hand sanitizers in the gaming areas, and players must have temperature checks and wear face masks, according to published reports.

 The Pechanga Tribe reopened the Pechanga Resort Casino, located about halfway between Los Angeles and San Diego, on June 1.
 Limited gaming was allowed at the reopening.

 The Press-Enterprise of Riverside has an updated list of Southern California casino reopenings.